 It wasn’t sunny everywhere, not that it mattered28th June 2010

 Having a few days of leave coming my way, my mind turned to returning to Arran more than four years after a first visit that took in the summit of Goatfell and a bus ride all around the island on a showery Easter weekend.
-The base this time was Lochranza rather than Brodick and the immersion in hill country deeper even if the heights were lower.
-The sun may have stayed hidden by cloud for much of the time but that may have meant cooler temperatures more suitable for walking so there can be no complaints.
+The base this time was Lochranza rather than Brodick and the immersion into hill country deeper even if the heights were lower.
+The sun may have stayed hidden by cloud cover for much of the time, but that may have meant cooler temperatures more suitable for walking, so there can be no complaints.

 After leaving Arran, there was time for a trot along part of the Kintyre Way between Claonaig and Tarbert.
 The views of Arran stayed with me much longer than I might have expected.
 It looked as if it were going to be a cloudy day’s hiking until that cloud began to break up to give me a blast of sweltering heat on the final approach to Tarbert with views over Loch Fyne towards Cowal to my right.